Vol. 05

 Japan surpassed the United States by extending the cable length by 100m, and became the world leader in IcL value, the product of critical current and length.

 In 2004, Fujikura was preparing to create the world's first 100m-long wire with a critical current of over 100A.
-That year was also the year of the Applied Superconductivity Conference, an international conference on superconductivity held every two years.
-As this conference attracts many superconductivity researchers, the company planned to present the results of the 100m-long wire at the conference, and began preparations in July.
-To create a superconducting wire, it is necessary to deposit an intermediate layer, a superconducting layer, and a stabilizing layer, and then to carry out heat treatment.
-The deposition equipment at the time was small-scale and had low output compared to today's equipment, so it took more than two months to complete the entire process.
+That year also coincided with the biennial Applied Superconductivity Conference, an international conference on superconductivity that attracts many superconductivity researchers.
+As this conference attracts many researchers, the company planned to present the results of its 100m-long wire at the conference, and began preparations in July.
+To create a superconducting wire, it is necessary to deposit an intermediate layer, a superconducting layer, and a stabilizing layer, followed by heat treatment.
+The deposition equipment at the time was smaller and less powerful than today's, so it took more than two months to complete the entire process.

 100m線材の画像